Epoch has some really unique designs going into the fit of the glove.

-What I especially liked was the flexibility of not only the wrist area, but also in the fingers, allowing me to keep a loose grip on the shaft.
-The way they’ve design the fingers you cannot feel the seem – very nice.
+What I especially liked was the flexibility of not only the wrist area but also in the fingers, allowing me to keep a loose grip on the shaft.
+The way they’ve designed the fingers you cannot feel the seem – very nice.

 Epoch Integra: Protection

 When it comes to protection we’re really talking about thumb protection and padding to the hand.

 While the Epoch Integra does a nice job providing padding to the hand, it really falls short with thumb protection.

 The gloves have something Epoch calls the “Tri-Layer Dual Density Foam Stack” which is 3 layers of protection to help shield our precious hands from shots and checks.

 In the padding is carbon-fiber material, concentrated around the thumb area for added protection, which is really unique for any glove on the market.

 But thumb protection in these gloves is kind of an afterthought.

 Like they strapped an extra piece of material on the field gloves and called them lacrosse goalie gloves.